-Even in the cases of established MNOs and integrated operators with countervailing bargaining powers, the ACCC believes that the existence of asymmetric traffic flows warrants the continued declaration of the MTAS.
+Even in the cases of established MNOs and integrated operators with countervailing bargaining power, the existence of asymmetric traffic flows warrants the continued regulation of the MTAS.
+Further, the ACCC does not consider countervailing bargaining power to be a fully effective constraint on MNOs' control over termination on their own networks.

-The ACCC is of the preliminary view that the continued declaration of a MTAS will, when coupled with an appropriate pricing principle, generate a closer association of prices with the underlying cost of the MTAS than would exist in the absence of declaration.
+The ACCC is of the view that the continued declaration of the MTAS will, when coupled with an appropriate pricing principle, generate a closer association of prices with the underlying cost of the MTAS than would exist in the absence of declaration.
 While this is unlikely to generate greater competition in the markets within which the MTAS is provided, the ACCC expects this will generate a greater level of competition in related markets.
 This is considered in more detail below.